rackerlabs/design-system/_component_design/table-control.md

 The bottom of the table can include the following controls:

-- **Primary button (Required)**:
-- **Secondary button (Optional)**:
-- **Tertiary button (Optional)**:
-- **Select all button (Optional)**:
-- **Pagination (Optional)**:
-- **Selection bucket (Optional)**:
-- **Number selected (Optional)**:

-OLD STUFF...
+- **Primary button (Required)**: The primary button indicates the primary action a user can take on a selected object in the table.
+The primary button commands user's attention.
+- **Secondary button (Required)**: The secondary button indicates other, less frequently used actions a users can take on a selected object.
+- **Tertiary button (Optional)**: Use a tertiary button with a primary button or secondary button when there are two options and you want to de-emphasize one of them.
+For example, in a confirmation modal with two options, use **Submit** (primary) and **Cancel** (tertiary).
+- **Select all (Required/Optional)**: When the user clicks **Select All**, all records in the current page page are selected.
-Pagination controls enable users to traverse large data sets by viewing one “page” of data at a time.
+- **Pagination (Optional)**: Pagination controls enable users to navigate large data sets by viewing one page of data at a time.
-* The pagination bar is centered below the table and facilitates up to five numerical page buttons.
-* The bar contains a back and next button so that the user can navigate to adjacent pages.
-* The bar contains first page and last page buttons so that the user can navigate to the first and last pages of data in the set

-The number of buttons

-- The pagination bar displays three page buttons by default, but can be configured to display up to five page buttons.
-- When there are five or less pages of data, the button bar shrinks to accommodate.
-- The back, next, first page, and last page buttons always remain visible, but are disabled depending on current page position.
-- The bar must remain centered in its position under the table.

-Page button behaviors

-- When the first page is selected, the First Page and Back buttons are disabled.
-- When the last page is selected the Next and Last Page buttons are disabled.
-- The back, next, first page, and last page buttons always remain visible, but are disabled depending on current page position.

-Indeterminate page count

-Sometimes, a back-end system that serves data cannot determine the total number of pages.
-In that scenario, the pagination bar behaves as follows:

-- The Last Page button is disabled
-- Change the cursor to “unavailable” when the user hovers over the button
-- Display a tooltip explaining why the button is not clickable.

-Row count controls

-Row count controls are aligned to the right edge of the table.
-The number in each option can be determined at implementation, and largely depends on the performance of the back-end system serving the data.
+- **Selection bucket (Optional)**: The selection bucket shows all objects that the user has selected across all pages.
+The user can use the selection bucket to deselect records.
+- **Number selected (Required/Optional)**: The number selected show the number of objects selected in the table.
+For example, **3 Selected** means that out of 10 records displayed in the table, three of those records are currently selected by the user.

 {% endcolumn %}